viddiai/IB_REPLIT/replit.md

    - Audit logging for all status changes and reassignments
    - Notes and tasks as sub-entities linked to leads

+4. **Password Reset Service:**
+   - Secure token generation using crypto.randomBytes (32 bytes hex)
+   - Tokens expire after 1 hour
+   - One-time use enforcement via usedAt timestamp
+   - Token validation checks expiry and previous use
+   - Automatic cleanup of expired tokens
+   - In development: reset links logged to console
+   - In production: email delivery can be configured via SMTP

 ### Data Storage Solutions

 **Database:**